ivanfoo/meter/README.md

 # meter

-A basic app to show simple metrics about an nginx server:
+A basic app to show simple metrics about a nginx server:
 - last 24 requests
 - total requests